 About Cuda Oil and Gas Inc.

-Cuda Oil and Gas Inc. is engaged in the business of exploring for, developing and producing oil and natural gas, and acquiring oil and natural gas properties across North America.
+Cuda Oil and Gas Inc. is engaged in the business of exploring for, developing and producing oil and natural gas, and acquiring oil in Wyoming and Alberta properties.
 The Cuda management team has worked closely together for over 20 years in both private and public company environments and has an established track record of delivering strong shareholder returns.
 Cuda will continue to implement its proven strategy of exploring, acquiring, and exploiting with a long-term focus on large, light oil resource- based assets across North America including significant operational experience in the United States.
 The Cuda management team brings a full spectrum of geotechnical, engineering, negotiating and financial experience to its investment decisions.

-This news release contains forward-looking statements.
-All statements other than statements of historical fact included in this news release are forward-looking statements that involve various risks and uncertainties and are based on forecasts of future operational or financial results, estimates of amounts not yet determinable and assumptions of management.
-In particular, forward-looking information included in this news release includes: (i) Cuda's exploration and development plans including the miscible gas flood project, proposed drilling and exploration programs, production estimates, production growth rates, recovery factors and reserve life, which assume accuracy of technical and geological information and analysis and the ability to achieve similar results to analogous case studies and industry involvement in prospective areas and may be impacted by unscheduled maintenance, labour and contractor availability; (ii) the operation and the capacity of the miscible gas flood facility and the anticipated effect of the miscible gas flood project on production; (iii) profits, operating netbacks, recycle ratios and rates of return, which are based on assumptions relating to production, operating costs, capital expenditures and energy prices; (iv) reserves and resources which are forward-looking statements by their nature involving the implied assessment that the reserves and resources can be profitably produced, and may be impacted by energy prices, future drilling results and operating costs; and (v) future plans relating to the development of a midstream division and other corporate development activities.
-Risk factors that could prevent forward looking statements relating to Cuda and its operating activities from being realized include ongoing permitting requirements, the actual results of current exploration and development activities, operational risks, risks associated with drilling and completions, uncertainty of geological and technical data, market conditions, access to capital, conclusions of economic evaluations and changes in project parameters as plans continue to be refined as well as future prices of oil and natural gas.
+This news release contains forward-looking information.
+All statements other than statements of historical fact included in this release are forward-looking statements that involve various risks and uncertainties and are based on forecasts of future operational or financial results, estimates of amounts not yet determinable and assumptions of management.
+In particular, this news release includes forward-looking information relating to the Company’s Credit Facility and use of proceeds there, from exploration and development activities, and activity levels in the Company’s core areas.
+Risk factors that could prevent forward-looking statements from being realized include market conditions, third party and regulatory approvals, ongoing permitting requirements, the actual results of current exploration and development activities, operational risks, risks associated with drilling and completions, uncertainty of geological and technical data, conclusions of economic evaluations and changes in project parameters as plans continue to be refined as well as future oil and gas prices.
 Although Cuda has attempted to identify important factors that could cause actual results to differ materially, there may be other factors that cause results not to be as anticipated, estimated or intended.
 There can be no assurance that such statements will prove to be accurate as actual results and future events could differ materially from those anticipated in such statements.
 Accordingly, readers should not place undue reliance on forward-looking statements.
 The Company disclaims any intention and has no obligation or responsibility, except as required by law, to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.

 Neither TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.